AidanAllchin/CSE6242-PatentProject/README.md

 The analytical core of the project is the Innovation Hub Predictor Model (IHPM), which combines patent metrics aggregated over counties (density, diversity, collaboration scores) and economic indicators from the Bureau of Economic Analysis (BEA).
 Making use of county-level metrics such as GDP, personal income per-capita, employment per-capita, population, and more, we generate an 'innovation score' for each county, each year.
 We then offset the innovation scores by one period, training a model on our patent data to predict upcoming innovation.
 Using [LightGBM](https://www.geeksforgeeks.org/lightgbm-light-gradient-boosting-machine/) with a DART boosting strategy, the model achieves an $R^2$ score of 0.802, demonstrating strong predictive power.
 Our key features include patent activity, technical diversity, regional collaboration, and per-county modifiers based on historical trends and country averages.

-The end result is a predictive overlay that identifies potential future innovation hubs across U.S. counties that we've mapped back to coordinates and visualized on a map using Tableau, along with a display of individual patents over time, and a comparison between our predicted `innovation_score`s and the true calculated values for years 2001 to 2022.
+The end result is a predictive overlay that identifies potential future innovation hubs across U.S. counties that we've mapped back to coordinates and visualized on a map using Tableau, along with a display of individual patents over time, and a comparison between our predicted `innovation_score` and the true calculated values for years 2001 to 2022.

 ## Details